-If you were in a single car accident, you do not need to fill out an SR-13 unless there is damage to another person’s property.
-Property can include items such as mail boxes, fences, telephone poles, etc. Damage to this property must be greater than $250.00.
+If you were in a single-car accident, you do not need to fill out an SR-13 unless there is damage to another person’s property.
+Property can include items such as mailboxes, fences, telephone poles, etc. Damage to this property must be greater than $250.

-Alabama state law does not require that you file an SR-13 if the accident was on private property; however, if you are hit by an uninsured driver then it would be in your best interest to file an SR-13 with the Vehicle and/or Other Property Damage section filled out.
-In this situation, it will be necessary to send in with the SR-13 a copy of the Private Property Incident Reportso the DPS can establish the at-fault party in the accident.
+Alabama state law does not require that you file an SR-13 if the accident was on private property.
+However, if you are hit by an uninsured driver then it would be in your best interest to file an SR-13 with the Vehicle and/or Other Property Damage section filled out.
+In this situation, it will be necessary to send in with the SR-13 a copy of the Private Property Incident Reports so the DPS can establish the at-fault party in the accident.

-It is not necessary to file an SR-13 if you hit a deer in the road and there was over $250 worth of damage to your vehicle.
-If you hit a domestic animal such as a cow or horse there are instances where claims have been submitted against the driver for lost property.
+It is not necessary to file an SR-13 if you hit a deer and there was over $250 worth of damage to your vehicle.
+If you hit a domestic animal such as a cow or horse, there are instances where claims have been submitted against the driver for lost property.
 In these cases, it would be advisable to submit an SR-13.

-People have asked the DPS why they need to file the SR-13 if they were not at fault for the accident and the DPS responded that it is in your best interest to file the SR-13 because the at-fault driver may turn out to be uninsured.
-DPS can suspend the at-fault party’s license until compensation is received by you or your insurance company from the uninsured.
-DPS can only take this action if an SR-13 has been properly filled out and filed with the department.
+When it comes to SR-13, it’s in your best interest to file the SR-13 because an at-fault driver may turn out to be uninsured.
+DPS can suspend the at-fault party’s license until compensation is received by you or your insurance company from the uninsured, but it can only take this action if an SR-13 has been properly filled out and filed with the department.